kurannn/GB_GMM/README.md

 Gradient Boosting algorithm is implemented to predict the geomean Cumulative Absolute Velocity (CAV) of two horizontal components.
 A Turkiye based regional ground motion model is obtained using The New Turkish Strong Motion Database (N-TSMD).

 This folder includes the source codes of the paper submitted to SDEE: Kuran, F., Tanircan, G., Pashaei, E. (2023), Performance evaluation of machine learning techniques in predicting cumulative absolute velocity.
+Note: The software for this paper is now available.
+You can reach by clicking the link: https://ktp23-turkiyespecificgmmforcav.streamlit.app/.
+CAVs can be obtained by defining Mw, Vs30, Rjb, and SoF estimator parameters without using any program or library.

 # Steps to be applied
 - Install Python 3.9 on Anaconda